rinne/node-optist/README.md

 of the option, side effects are not desireable.

 Pre-made callbacks are available in util module of the optist package.

+### requiresAlso

+A single string or array of strings listing options that are also required if this option is present.

+### conflictsWith

+A single string or array of strings listing options that must not be present if this option is present.

 Optist.prototype.opts(options)
 ------------------------------